onetep-devel/documentation/ONETEP_DFT+U_README.rst

    E_J[n^\sigma] = \sum_I \frac{J^I}{2} \text{Tr}[n^{I\sigma} n^{I-\sigma}]

-Inclusion of this term leads to the so called  DFT+\ :math:`U` +\ :math:`J` method, which is  fully implemented in ONETEP and can be activated by assigning a value to the :math:`J` term.
+Inclusion of this term leads to the so called  DFT+\ :math:`U`\ +\ :math:`J` method, which is  fully implemented in ONETEP and can be activated by assigning a value to the :math:`J` term.

 Computing :math:`U` and :math:`J` from linear-response
 =======================================================

-The basic idea is to compare the response of the system to a perturbation in the DFT and in the DFT+U frameworks.
+The basic idea is to compare the response of the system to a perturbation in the DFT and in the DFT+\ :math:`U` frameworks.
-We start by defining the response function :math:`\chi`, which describes how the occupation of localized orbitals changes with respect to a shift in the potential acting on these orbitals:
+We start by defining the response function :math:`\chi`, which describes how the occupation of localised orbitals changes with respect to a shift in the potential acting on these orbitals:
-The linear response method determines the Hubbard U parameter by comparing the response of the system to a perturbation in standard DFT and DFT+U frameworks.
+The linear response method determines the Hubbard :math:`U`` parameter by comparing the response of the system to a perturbation in standard DFT and DFT+\ :math:`U`` frameworks.

 We define the response function :math:`\chi` as: